 Gary was born and grew up in the UK, in a little place called Hayling Island on the South Coast of England, his Dad was an Engineer, Mum an artist and grandfather a chef and teacher.
 He attended Highbury College of Technology, where he studied to be a chef, before leaving for London to take up his first full time position.
 Gary marks the two Michelin starred restaurants that were the most formative in his early career, as The Connaught Hotel under Michel Bourdan where he worked for almost 4 years and Le Souffle at The Hyde Park Intercontinental under Peter Kromberg.
 They were at the time, two hugely influential chefs in Britain with two opposing styles and ideas, one a bastion of “French haute Cuisine” and the other modern, creative and progressive.

 He moved to Australia in 1991 where he worked at Burhnam Beeches, Browns Restaurant and Sofitel Melbourne before venturing into business at the age of 31.
 He then started Fenix Restaurant & Events which gained a hat in its first year, and which Gary owned for 14 years.
-Gary opened the Maribyrnong Boathouse in 2007, which he still owns today.
+Gary opened the Maribyrnong Boathouse in 2007, which proved to be a huge success known for its prime location and local clientele.
+Gary sold his interest in the Maribyrbong Boathouse earlier in 2017.

 Gary’s television career started years ago with regular appearances on Good Morning Australia with Bert Newton, What’s Cooking and Fresh in the early days, then the first series of Ready Steady Cook, and The Circle on Channel TEN.